-One of the most well-known addiction treatment methods is the 12-step recovery program.
-They are probably the most covered addiction treatment modality in mainstream media.
+One of the most widely known addiction treatment methods is the 12-step recovery program.
+It is probably the most covered addiction treatment modality in mainstream media.
 This is, perhaps, due to the fact that 12-step is the longest-standing method of modern addiction treatment, beginning more than 80 years ago.

 But how do 12-step programs work and are they as effective as more modern addiction treatment modalities?
 Learn more about this time-honored addiction treatment style and how it finds its place in the continuum of care.

 Twelve-step recovery programs are addiction treatment methods that use the 12-step model of addiction recovery, which is generally defined as a commitment to abstain from drugs through spiritual growth and support from peers.
 The 12-steps involve admitting the need for help with a substance abuse issue, relinquishing control of your addiction to a higher power, accepting help with achieving abstinence, examining your flaws and past transgressions, and seeking to make amends for the mistakes of your past.
 Spirituality, peer mentorship, and honesty are major components of most 12-step programs.

 Twelve-step programs are one of the most widely used addiction recovery methods in the world.
 Many treatment centers adopt the principles of 12-step treatment to help clients in recovery.
 Programs can also be used as a support group and continued treatment for people who have already gone through treatment and want help maintaining their sobriety.